 By plane

 The two largest cities close to Death Valley are Las Vegas and Los Angeles.
 There is a small airport at the park at Furnace Creek, but it is only for private planes.
-The closest airport outside the park is McCarren International Airport in Las Vegas, 120 miles southeast of the park.
+The closest airport outside the park is McCarran International Airport in Las Vegas, 120 miles southeast of the park.
 The second closest airport is Hollywood Burbank Airport in Los Angeles, 200 miles southwest of the park.

 By car